 We think it’s great for: large purchases, transferring high interest balances, cash back, rewards

-With the Chase Freedom® credit card new Cardmembers are offered 0% introductory APR for 15 months from account opening on purchases and balance transfers, then a variable APR of 16.99%–25.74%.
-There is a 3% intro balance transfer fee when you transfer a balance during the first 60 days your account is open, with a minimum of $5.
-The ongoing balance transfer fee is either $5 or 5% of the amount of each transfer, whichever is greater.
+With the Chase Freedom® credit card new Cardmembers are offered 0% introductory APR for 15 months from account opening on purchases, then a variable APR applies.
 There is no annual fee.

 You earn 5% cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate.
-Enjoy new 5% categories each quarter.
-Unlimited 1% cash back on all other purchases.
-Your Cash Back rewards do not expire as long as your account is open and there is no minimum to redeem for cash back.
+There are new 5% categories each quarter.
+On all other purchases earn unlimited 1% cash back.
+As long as your account is open, your Cash Back rewards do not expire, and there is no minimum to redeem for cash back.